IslandViewPTA/islandview-pta-site/content/news/2021-2-newsletter.md

 ## SpiritWear Store CLOSES SOON!

 **Time is running out to order your Island View spiritwear!**

 There's something for everyone including t-shirts, hoodies, hats, scarves and masks.
 And you can personalize your gear with a custom printed name.

 **Please place your orders by noon on February 8.**

-##
+## Hospitality News & Events

+## Box Tops Benefit Island View!